kiboschool/programming1-replace-char-in-file/README.md

 you came up with the idea of making a program to automatically correct the spelling of the articles your friend writes.

-## Instructions
+## Steps

 Write a function `fix_file_spelling` to correct the spelling of a word in a file.

-Your function should take in as arguments the name of a file, a misspelled word, and its replacement.
+Your function should take in 3 arguments: the name of a file, a misspelled word, and its replacement.
 It should find all of the words in the file that match the misspelled word, replace them with the correct spelling, and then rewrite the file with the fully corrected version.